hashintel/hash/packages/engine/README.md

 Upon using the initialization packages to initialize the run, the main loop is started which consists of a pipeline going from context packages -> state packages -> output packages for every step.

-The packages utilize a [communication implementation](./src/simulation/comms) to interface with the [Workers](./src/worker) mostly through the use of of defined types of [Tasks](./src/simulation/task).
+The packages utilize a [communication implementation](./src/simulation/comms) to interface with the [Workers](./src/worker) mostly through the use of defined types of [Tasks](./src/simulation/task).
 The communication therefore defines the control-flow of the Runner's executions.
 Any substantial data that isn't encapsulated within a message is shared that between Packages and Runners through the [DataStore](./src/datastore).

 #### DataStore